Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization

-that quantifies how \( G_s \) influences \( C_{\mathrm{learned}}(T) \).
-Since a black-box model \( f_{\theta} \) does not directly expose how individual subgraphs contribute to the overall cost, \( F \) must be derived or learned to capture the contribution at the subgraph level and maintain enough fidelity for optimizing subplans and identifying bottlenecks. \end{definition}
+\begin{definition}[Explainable LCM] Let \( sg \) be any connected subgraph of a plan \( p \).
+A LCM is considered to be explainable if it quantifies the contribution of \(sg\) to \( C_{\mathrm{learned}}(p) \) via a function $\mathcal{E}$: { Since a black-box model \( m_{\theta} \) does not directly reveal how individual subgraphs contribute to the overall cost, \( \mathcal{E} \) must be integrated with \( m_{\theta} \) to capture the contribution at the subgraph level.} \end{definition}

-The goal of explainability is to accurately quantify each subgraph’s actual contribution to the total cost in a learning-based query optimizer.
-Formally, we seek the function \( F^* \) that estimates the contribution with minimal error:
+\begin{problem}[Accurate Subgraph Contribution Estimation] The goal of explainability is to accurately estimate each subgraph’s contribution to the entire plan's cost prediction in a learning-based query optimizer.
+This estimate should closely match the actual contribution \(AC(sg, p)\) calculated from the summed actual execution times \(T\) of all nodes in \(sg \subseteq p\) and in the entire plan \(p\), where \(AC(sg,p) = T_{sg} / T_{p}\).
+We seek the function \( \mathcal{E}^* \) that estimates the contribution with minimal error: { where \( \mathcal{L}_{\text{Explanation}} \) is a loss function that measures the discrepancy between $AC(sg,p)$ and the contribution of \(sg\) to the plan’s cost prediction as quantified by \( \mathcal{E} \).}

-where \( \textit{ExplanationLoss} \) captures the difference between the subgraph’s actual contribution (approximated by \(\hat{F}\) ) to the overall cost and the contribution estimated by \( F \).
-Reducing \(\textit{ExplanationLoss}\) ensures that each subgraph-level explanation is faithful to actual query execution, thereby restoring the transparency of classical models and providing a basis for fine-grained performance tuning.